Digital-Preservation-Coalition/bit-list/content/about.en.md

 **By providing real, illustrative examples of at-risk digital materials alongside their identified aggravating risk factors and recommendations for practical action, users of the _Bit List_ may present the information to support their own advocacy activities and to make a strong independently verified case for digital preservation action.**

 Entries on the _Bit List_ are presented in a published report and are also available online.
-Entries are grouped both by risk ‘classification’ and digital ‘species’, allowing users to approach and navigate the list either way.
+Entries are grouped both by risk ‘classification’ and 'kinds' of digital materials, allowing users to approach and navigate the list either way.

 **_Entry Descriptions and Examples_**